WesAllenInc/agent-agreement-nexus/README.md

-# Ireland Pay Sales Agent Portal
+# Agent Agreement Nexus

 ## Project Overview

-This portal manages sales agent agreements for Ireland Pay, allowing administrators to manage agents and for agents to complete necessary documentation.
-The system handles invitations, agreement workflows, document management, and authentication.
+This portal manages PDF agreements for agents, allowing administrators to manage documents and for agents to view and sign necessary documentation.
+The system handles authentication, document management, and role-based access control.

 ## Tech Stack